 We believe God wants us to act to become the answer to our own prayers too, so we get involved in social justice issues like homelessness and advocacy, and helping to set up a Foodbank for hungry people.
 God answers prayers small and great alike and always notices the needs of the ‘little’ people, those who are powerless or oppressed.

 Pay us a visit.
-The opening times are on the calendar, but in the main we are open on Mondays and Fridays 9.30am – 12pm in term time, plus we meet on Sunday at 5.30pm to pray and learn from the Bible together.
-Once a month we get together for a meal, plus other occasional events and trips out.
+The opening times are on the calendar, but in the main we are open on Mondays Tuesdays and Thursdays 10am – 12pm in term time, plus we meet on The first Thursday of the month for Communion service at 12pm to pray and learn from the Bible together.